Doddington, Northumberland: History and cultural significance

 The Tinkler's Street, and Byegate Ha'!

 The Tinkler's Street was where itinerant hawkers sold their wares.
 This association with travellers is not surprising, as Doddington is quite close to Kirk Yetholm, the main base of the Border Gypsies.

 Demography

 The 2001 UK Census shows a population of 146, with a 50:50 male:female split.

 Economy

-Besides farming, there was formerly a sandstone quarry in the area, and coal mines.
+Besides farming, there was formerly a sandstone quarry in the area which closed in 1969, and coal mines.
 A well-known business currently in Doddington is the Doddington Dairy farm, a producer of organic cheeses and ice creams.